 Subfacility of D.W.
 Wilson Community Center

-$5 per person, children 2 and under are free.
+$5 per person per swim session, children 2 and under are free.

 |Other Link||Splash Island Frequently Asked Questions|